Matching Program

-If you are in the Tucson area and don’t have a suitable dog of your own, Ability Dogs may be able to match you with a potential service dog.
+If you are in the Tucson or Phoenix and don’t have a suitable dog of your own, Ability Dogs may be able to match you with a potential service dog puppy.
 We do this in a few different ways:

 • Weekly one-hour group classes at our training center